-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the modem router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link and the password you set for the router. - 2.
 Go to Advanced > Network > Internet page.
 Click the Add icon, and scroll down to get the MAC Clone section.